-While working in the oilfield, you should always focus 100% of your awareness on the job at hand including: steps taken and all possible hazards.
-This means that when you are working then your awareness should be at the highest level.
+While working in the oilfield, you should always focus 100% of your awareness on the job at hand, including steps taken and all possible hazards.
+This means that when you are working your awareness should be at the highest level.
 When you are taking a break or relaxing at the house then your level of awareness can come down somewhat to allow your mind to rest.
 Do not return to work without also returning your awareness to the full level.

 It can often be easier to become aware of a hazard if you have experienced it before.
 Knowing what to look for provides your mind a shortcut to more quickly identify the components of a job that could potentially harm you.
 If you are unfamiliar with a piece of equipment it is too difficult to assume what it could do.
 Receiving training or help from more experienced workers can bridge the gap between being unsure and knowing the correct work procedures on new equipment.

-Experience is important, but is does have a pitfall.
-Complacency sets in for workers who have become experienced enough to understand the worksite hazards and have over time lost respect for them.
+Experience is important but is does have a pitfall.
+Complacency sets in for workers who have become experienced enough to understand the worksite hazards and have lost respect for them over time.
 A complacent worker may be knowledgeable enough to protect himself but too careless to do what needs to be done.

 Notice: Article is provided as is and for informational use only.
 Eagle Ford Training San Antonio, its owners, instructors, and affiliates hereto referred as the company shall have no liability for and you shall defend, indemnify and hold harmless from and against any claim loss demand, liability, obligation, and expense based upon any injury or damage, spill or pollution, product liability, or any other loss that may occur.
 The liability for the use of information is solely yours notwithstanding any act of error or omission by the company.